 Clay Township, Michigan 48001

 Payments can be mailed to the township office. *Postdated checks are not accepted and will be returned to you.
 Your cancelled check can act as a receipt.
-If an additional receipt is required, include a self-addressed, stamped envelope with your payment. ***Due to issues with mail service, it is recommended that you allow 7-10 days for delivery *Postmarks are not accepted as on-time payments.
+If an additional receipt is required, include a self-addressed, stamped envelope with your payment. ***Due to issues with mail service, it is recommended that you allow a minimum of 10 days for delivery *Postmarks are not accepted as on-time payments.

 Clay Township Treasurer